-The last days of June ended with an abundance of rainfall and surprisingly cooler temperatures.
+The last days of June ended with an abundance of rainfall and a few mornings with surprisingly cooler temperatures.

 July has arrived and that means that the year is about half over and the days are getting shorter.
 It also means that the warm temperatures of summer have set in for sure.